spacetelescope/hst_notebooks/notebooks/WFC3/README.md

 WFC3 Notebooks is the primary repository for analyzing data from the [Wide Field Camera 3](https://www.stsci.edu/hst/instrumentation/wfc3) on the Hubble Space Telescope.
-The Jupyter notebooks include tools for general data analysis, WFC3/IR time variable background (TVB), and photometry.
+The Jupyter notebooks include tools for general data analysis, WFC3/IR time variable background (TVB), photometry, and point spread function (PSF) modeling.
 This repository contains the complementary notebooks mentioned in the [WFC3 Data Handbook](https://hst-docs.stsci.edu/wfc3dhb).
 These notebooks include: